-Kabbash et al. (1994) compared toolglasses to three other palettes, including R-tearoff menus (floating unimanual palettes) and L-tearoff menus (floating bimanual palettes).
-We were surprised by the poor performance of their equivalent to BP ($TG < FP \approx BP$).
+Kabbash et al. [1994] compared toolglasses to three other palettes, including R-tearoff menus (floating unimanual palettes) and L-tearoff menus (floating bimanual palettes).
+We were surprised by the poor performance of their equivalent to BP (TG < FP \approx BP).
 This difference is not due to their use of floating rather than fixed palettes, since their subjects moved the BP in only 2.9% of trials.

 If we consider trials with a low number of tool switches ('Lo' condition), our results show that TG is the worst: $BP \approx FP < TG$.
 This is probably because FP becomes more efficient with fewer tool switches.
-The connect-the-dots task used by Kabbash et al. (1994) avoided this condition by forcing successive dots to differ in colour.
-However, we do not explain the difference between our results ($BP \approx TG < FP$, predicted by CIS) for trials with a high number of tool switches ('Hi' condition, corresponding to the connect-the-dots task) and their results ($TG < FP \approx BP$).
+The connect-the-dots task used by Kabbash et al. [1994] avoided this condition by forcing successive dots to differ in colour.
+However, we do not explain the difference between our results ($BP \approx TG < FP$, predicted by CIS) for trials with a high number of tool switches ('Hi' condition) and their results ($TG < FP \approx BP$).

-In summary, there is no such thing as the "best" interaction technique.
-Showing the advantages of a new technique is legitimate, but it is also important to link it to the context of use by studying worst-case scenarios, in order to obtain more generalisable results.
+In summary, there is no such thing as the 'best' interaction technique.
+Showing the advantages of a new technique is legitimate, but it is also important to link it to the context of use by studying multiple scenarios to obtain more generalizable results.

-6.2 Subjects Optimise for Execution Time
+6.2 Subjects Optimize for Execution Time